hardwario/nrf-connect-sdk-build-docker/README.md

 The environment is based on Ubuntu 20.04 and follows the instructions for [manual installation](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/gs_installing.html) provided by Nordic Semiconductor.

-The pre-built Docker image is available on Docker Hub:
+The pre-built Docker image is available on Docker Hub:<br>
 https://hub.docker.com/r/hardwario/nrf-connect-sdk-build

 ## Releases